Learn how to support compliance through faster literature screening and management.

 ---|---|

-Standard Search Term | A query for which a Literature Standard Search Term record has been created in your Vault.
+Standard Search Term | A query for which a Literature Standard Search Term has been created in your Vault.
 Select a Literature Standard Search Term from the drop-down or select the Advanced Search (![]() |

 Literature Database |

-The database in which the review was performed.
-Select a Literature Database from the drop-down list or select the Advanced Search icon to view the Search: Literature Database window.
+Select the Literature Database in which the review was performed from the drop-down list or select the Advanced Search icon to view the Search: Literature Database window.
 In this window, use filters to refine your search or select Create to create a database.
-Note: Provided your Admin has configured Literature Integration to PubMed, this integration functionality only works for Literature Search Term records with a Literature Database value of PubMed. |
+Note: Provided your Admin has configured Literature Integration to PubMed, this integration functionality only works for Literature Search Terms with a Literature Database value of PubMed. |

-Product | The product related to this search term.
-Select a Product from the drop-down or use the Advanced Search icon to use filters and refine your search. |
+Product | Select the Product related to this search term from the drop-down or use the Advanced Search icon to use filters and refine your search. |

-Product Family | The product family related to this search term.
-Select a Product Family from the drop-down or use the Advanced Search icon to use filters and refine your search. |
+Product Family | Select the Product Family related to this search term from the drop-down or use the Advanced Search icon to use filters and refine your search. |

 Search Expression Number | For JAPIC-imported references, enter the unique number associated with this search term.
-Vault uses this value to identify if a matching Literature Search Term or Literature Standard Search Term record already exists and to populate fields accordingly.
+Vault uses this value to identify if a matching Literature Search Term or Literature Standard Search Term already exists and to populate fields accordingly.
 For more information on Search Expression Number matching, see Import Literature References from Database Files. |

 Search Term | Enter the search term that you used.
+This field supports up to 5,000 characters. |

 Test the PubMed Database Connection

 When enabled, this feature automatically connects your Vault to the PubMed database every 24 hours and sends notifications to the user specified on the PubMed Connection record for any connection errors.
-However, you may also choose to manually test the PubMed database connection from within any Active-state Literature Search Term record with a Literature Database value of PubMed.
+However, you may also choose to manually test the PubMed database connection from within any Active-state Literature Search Term with a Literature Database value of PubMed.

 To manually test the PubMed database connection: